o3de/o3de.org/content/docs/user-guide/features/gems/reference/vegetation/procedures.md

 ---
-description: ' Learn the basic procedures to create realistic-looking dynamic vegetation in Amazon Lumberyard. '
+description: ' Learn the basic procedures to create realistic-looking dynamic vegetation in Open 3D Engine. '
 title: Dynamic Vegetation Procedures
 ---
 # Dynamic Vegetation Procedures {#dynamic-vegetation-procedures}

-Creating realistic dynamic vegetation in Lumberyard starts with a few basic procedures that you can follow up with endless customizations\.
+Creating realistic dynamic vegetation in O3DE starts with a few basic procedures that you can follow up with endless customizations\.

 You can perform these procedures in the order that they appear, which presents a basic workflow\.
 Or you can pick and choose the procedures that you need\.
 The examples in these procedures use assets in the Starter Game project\.